Fyholivka

-Fyholivka (Фиголівка; Фиголевка) is a village (selo) in Kupiansk Raion (district) in Kharkiv Oblast of eastern Ukraine, located 100.81 km east by south (EbS) of the centre of Kharkiv city.
+Fyholivka (Фиголівка; Фиголевка) is a village in Kupiansk Raion, Kharkiv Oblast, eastern Ukraine, located 100.81 km east by south (EbS) of the centre of Kharkiv city.
 It forms part of Dvorichna settlement hromada.

 History

 The settlement was founded in 1832.

 Russian invasion of Ukraine

 During the early months of the Russian invasion of Ukraine in 2022, Fyholivka was located within a Russian-controlled part of Kharkiv Oblast, which returned to Ukrainian control as part of a September 2022 Ukrainian offensive.

 It was reported that Russian forces were attempting to infiltrate the Fyholivka area on 22 February 2023.

 The village was recaptured by Russian forces on 6 February 2025.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 104 inhabitants, whose native languages were 89.42% Ukrainian, 8.65% Russian and 1.92% Belarusian.